Meet Our Team

 baserah

 Baserah is from Afghanistan.
 She is married and has two children.
 She and her family came to the U.S. due to war.
-Baserah has been in Georgia with her family for almost ten years.
+Baserah has been in Georgia with her family for over ten years.
 Aside from sewing, she enjoys beading dresses and even some of our products.

 galina